The Westman islands in Iceland - the Puffin and Volcano Tour - Local Guidance

 It is like a miniature version of cliff rappelling.
 One can practice the "sprang" at a location in Heimaey island called Sprangan.

-Our guide Ebbi has lived in the Westman Islands his whole life and knows this sport well so he showed us how to "spranga".
-And of course, having practiced it since he was a boy he was excellent at it.
+Our guide, Ebbi, has lived in the Westman Islands his whole life and knows this sport well, so he showed us how to "spranga".
+And of course, having practiced it since he was a boy, he was excellent at it.

-Einar is of course an expert in this sport
+Einar is, of course, an expert in this sport

-At Sprangan there are ropes on the rocks where you can try it out for yourself.
-And believe me it is not easy at all.
+At Sprangan, there are ropes on the rocks where you can try it out for yourself.
+And believe me, it is not easy at all.

-I am very bad at this sport ;)
+I am terrible at this sport ;)

-It is written on a sign by Sprangan that people are here on their own responsibility as this is not easy and can be dangerous if not done right.
-So maybe it is best to leave this sport to the locals ;)
+A sign at Sprangan reads: "People are here on their own responsibility, as this is not easy and can be dangerous if not done right."

 By Kaplagjóta hollow